-Never Have I Ever breakout Maitreyi Ramakrishnan speaks out
+Never Have I Ever’s Maitreyi Ramakrishnan on her Netflix hit

 It’s a remarkably assured position to hold for a teenager but it is made less remarkable when watching Ramakrishnan on screen – this is clearly a role she was born to play.
 One of the most illuminating moments in our interview comes when she describes her final audition for the role.
 She was up against what Fisher described as “a very polished actress with a longer résumé”.
 The humour in her voice suddenly vanishes, revealing a driven young woman hidden beneath layer after layer of benign affability.
 “When I found out it was down to me and one other person, at that moment, my brain switched from before being like, ‘Oh, I’m just happy to be here,’ to: ‘OK.
 It’s game time.’
 I locked in.
 Suddenly, I wasn’t this kid that was just happy to be here.
 I was this kid that’s gonna stay here.”

 Does she think she had enough “normal” life before fame hit?
 Much has been made of the young stars of Stranger Things who were cast between the ages of 11-14 – their adult colleague David Harbour worried that childhood fame is “really hard for the psyche to reconcile with”.
 “I don’t think you can ever have enough time being normal before Hollywood hits you,” Ramakrishnan says.
-Her projects, Never Have I Ever and a voice role in Pixar’s Turning Red, have faced their fair share of criticism for “sexualisation of minors” and “tired ethnic stereotypes” among others.
+Her projects, Never Have I Ever and a voice role in Pixar’s Turning Red, have faced their fair share of criticism over the age gap between her and Barnet and for portraying “ethnic stereotypes”.
 It’s a lot to weigh on a young actor’s mind, but Ramakrishnan is just happy that she got to be a “rugrat child” who “scarred her knees up” – a luxury not afforded to children whose knees have to be filmed by eight different cameras at a time.
 “I got 17 solid years of just being a regular suburban Canadian kid, which makes me happy.”

 Seventeen years will have to be enough for Ramakrishnan, who is not letting fame go now.
 She’s part of a new generation of South Asian talent who are claiming parts that traditionally went to white actors for their own.
 She recently hung out with another forerunner, the British-Indian lead of Bridgerton’s second season, Simone Ashley, at the show’s premiere.
 It’s a subject Ramakrishnan is all too happy to talk about.
 “I could give a general statement like how I wish I had a show like this when I was younger… but it’s been really awesome to see a South Asian character be the love interest, specifically,” she says.